DUNE/p3s/documents/src/JOB.md

-While you can specify the server address and other parameters the p3s clients need on the command line it is often more convenient just to run a script which will set a few environment variables which to be used by default.
-For example, if running at CERN you would simply use the command
+While you can specify the server address and other parameters the p3s clients need on the command line it is often more convenient just to run a script which will set a few environment variables to be used by default.
+For example, if running at CERN you could simply use the command

 ```
 source p3s/configuration/lxvm_np04dqm.sh